What is a GMAT Waiver and How Does it Influence the MBA Application Process?

 GMAT Waivers and Covid-19

-By now, MBA applicants have likely noticed that the Covid-19 pandemic has fueled the GMAT waiver admissions trend in the United States.
-In January 2021, Poets & Quants reported that 67 of the top 100 MBA programs were waiving the GMAT and GRE requirement or implementing test waiver policies in favor of a more well-rounded application.
-To this point, Soojin Kwon, the managing director of full-time MBA admissions and program at the University of Michigan’s Ross School of Business, states:
+By now, MBA applicants have likely noticed that after the Covid-19 pandemic, the GMAT waiver admissions trend has fueled up in the United States.
+In January 2021, Poets & Quants reported that 67 of the top 100 MBA programs were waiving the GMAT and GRE requirements or implementing test waiver policies in favor of a more well-rounded application.
+To this point, Soojin Kwon, the former managing director of full-time MBA admissions and program at the University of Michigan’s Ross School of Business, said:

 Other factors that admissions committees consider include coursework from previous degree programs and work experience.
 In fact, being able to demonstrate a certain number of years in a professional environment can grant an automatic GMAT waiver to an applicant, which is detailed below.